Meet the women tapped for two of Europe's most powerful jobs

 Nevertheless, her pick was a surprise, not just because she came ahead of more recognizable names on the continent, but also because she has struggled as a member of her own government.
 She was dismissed Tuesday by former European Parliament President Martin Schulz as Germany's "weakest minister."

-Her tenure at the ministry of defense has been marked by scandals over the awarding of contracts, right-wing extremism in the German armed forces and criticism about gaps in military readiness.
-That said, she is far from the first Germany defense minister weighed down by scandal, and she has held on to the job for longer than recent predecessors.
+Her tenure at the ministry of defense has been marked by scandals over the awarding of contracts, right-wing extremism in the German armed forces, and criticism about gaps in military readiness.
+That said, she is far from the first German defense minister weighed down by scandal, and she has held on to the job for longer than recent predecessors.

 Von der Leyen is also a Europhile who has advocated a federalist approach of closer integration within the bloc.
 In 2011, she even said she wanted a "United States of Europe along the lines of federal states like Switzerland, Germany or the U.S."